PrakashQM/dsp/statistics/3-1-actual_biased.md

     Biased Mean : 2.40367910066

-There are 1.024 children in a household but in correct data accumlation (i.e. surveying the children and asking them how many children under 18 (including themselves) are in their household could results in biased distribution as Families with many children are more likely to appear in the sample, and families with no chil- dren have no chance to be in the sample) could result in a 2.4 children per household.
+There are 1.024 children in a household but in correct data accumlation (*i.e. surveying the children and asking them how many children under 18 (including themselves) are in their household could results in biased distribution as Families with many children are more likely to appear in the sample, and families with no children have no chance to be in the sample*) could result in a 2.4 children per household.